MinhThuLeHelen/CS305_exercise3/README.md

 ## **REFLECTION**
 **1. How did writing tests first help (or slow down) your development?**

 Initially, writing a test before implementing the actual validation methods slowed us down since we would need to test case by case and make our code better in the end.
-It required us to think ahead and carefully consider the requirements that we need for each method before writing any implementation code.
-However, once we got the hang of the process, it became more intuitive and actually helped us catch bugs/errors earlier than the other approach.
+However, this approach required us to think ahead and more carefully about the requirements for each method before writing the implementation.
+Once we got the hang of the process, it became more intuitive and actually helped us catching bugs and errors earlier earlier than if we had written the implementation first and tested afterward.

 <br>

 **2.Did your team face any conflicts when merging or reviewing code?**

-Our team did encounter some conflicts when merging and reviewing code.
+Yes, our team did encounter some conflicts when merging and reviewing code.
 Since we each focused on different validation fields, conflicts naturally appeared when we brought everything together.
-This challenged us to communicate more effectively, review each other's changes more closely, and resolve merge issues collaboratively.
+These conflicts challenged us to more clearly, review review each other's changes more closely, and resolve merge issues collaboratively.
+In the end, this helped us  ensure  our methods and tests were consistent and readable among each other and for anyone else reading our code.

 <br>